sohoffice/sohoffice-template-tools/README.md

 From time to time, we always have the need to run template for all developers.
 However, having to install dependency such as mustache executable has been annoying.

-This tool is a perfect fit when packaged as a docker image.
-Inputs can be passed in via docker volume parameters.
-And those who need to run this doesn't have to have any executable installed.
+This is why we think a tool packaged as a docker image is useful.
+Inputs can be passed in via docker volume parameters or environment variables.
+And those who need to run it can just run the docker image without having to install any executable.

-Published as docker image: `sohoffice/tempalte-tools`
+The docker image is published as: `sohoffice/tempalte-tools`

 Template variables
 ==================